pushred/sixofone.pushred.co/README.md

 ### node Scripts

+#### `deploy`

+- Render and upload pages for every title in the database to S3
+- Upload every asset to S3

+#### `deploy:functions`

+- Requires [apex][apex]
+- Builds latest Lambda functions with browserify
+- Uploads built file to Lambda

 #### `seed`

 - Populate the database with a series of fixture documents

 #### `upload`

-- Render and upload pages for every title in the database to S3
+- Render and upload a new page for a given title and slug
-- Upload every asset to S3

 ### gulp Tasks